-From their very first semester, students in our department begin their work as makers of the still and moving image, receiving extensive hands-on experience with the tools and techniques of cinema and photography.
+From their very first semester, students in our programs begin their work as makers of the still and moving image, receiving extensive hands-on experience with the tools and techniques of cinema and photography.
 Whether you are interested in telling a story, imparting information, or conducting an argument, our classes provide you with the necessary analytical, critical, and intellectual skills to be informed and effective image makers.
 Our goal is to produce graduates who are well prepared for work in their fields of specialization and who also have a sound command of the larger aesthetic, cultural, social, economic, and ethical dimensions of photographic media.

 Project Grants and Funding Opportunities